Skip to main content

 Roles

 Each department perceives its role differently.
 For sales, it’s revenue generation and long-term strategic thinking for marketing.
-Aligning these roles will reassure both teams that none is more or less important than the other and they are all working towards the same strategic outcome.
+Aligning these roles will reassure both the marketing team and the sales team that none is more or less important than the other and they are all working towards the same strategic outcome.

 Resources